syncfusion-content/asp.netwebforms-docs/aspnet/Maps/User-Interaction.md

 ## By using Zoom method

 You can zoom the Maps by using zoom method.
 The zoom method contains parameter zoom value.
-The map can be zoomed or scaled based on zoom value parameter.
+The Map can be zoomed or scaled based on zoom value parameter.